Troy-Will/alignment-web-build/coexistence/invariants.md

 A dignity invariant is real only if it shows up in lived conditions:

 - Can people dissent and change roles without punishment?
-- Do privacy zones exist and persist?
+- Do privacy zones exist, persist, and have enforceable boundaries?
 - Are learning pathways and long-term projects possible?
 - Are relationships freely formed, with repair and boundaries?
 - Is worldview freedom preserved without compulsory ideology?